richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 # Communicate Microsoft Viva Glint feedback results: email templates

 Communicating survey results is an essential part of a strong engagement program strategy.
-To act on feedback from your Microsoft Viva Glint programs, use the results rollout templates to customize and send to your organization.
+Use our results rollout templates to customize and send to your organizatio to act on feedback from your Microsoft Viva Glint programs.
 The templates are for guidance only.

 ## Tips for using Viva Glint templates